WebexSamples/postman-webex/README.md

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/1f5e101d8290a5303c90)

-The collection implements the public resources for the Webex Teams REST API , with direct links to the official API documentation.
+The collection implements the public(*) resources for the Webex Teams REST API , with direct links to the official API documentation. _(*) use a simple user account, no need admin priviledges_

 ![public resources](docs/img/scripted-collection-all-resources.png)